 We then headed to Rosita’s Cafe for lunch.
-Rosita’s is a buffet style restaurant with a pizza, salad and pasta bar.
+Rosita’s is a buffet-style restaurant with a pizza, salad, and pasta bar.
 We ate to our heart’s content and headed back out.
-The pizza was good and there was plenty of options for picky little eaters.
+The pizza was good and there were plenty of options for picky little eaters.

 Throughout the day, we also got snacks and drinks at several other stations.
-Everywhere we stopped to get waters, I asked for a couple cups with ice and was gladly given them.
-This helped a lot with the heat since the bottled waters got warm pretty fast.
+Everywhere we stopped to get water, I asked for a

 Ryan and the older kids rode The Great White, which is also a little too thrilling for me.
 They loved it and said it was intense.
 After that, we headed back to Journey to Atlantis to ride it again.
 There was absolutely no line, so we rode it about 5 times in a row.
 It was awesome!

-We soon realized the reason why there was no line was because the “One Ocean” show was going on at the same time.
-We hurried to the show to try to catch the tail end of it.
-We only got to watch about 5 minutes of it.
+We soon realized the reason why there was no line was that the “One Ocean” show was going on at the same time.
+So, we hurried to the show to try to catch the tail end of it but we only got to watch about 5 minutes of it.

 The show ended, and everyone started to leave the theater.
 We scooted our way down to the front while everyone else left, and to our surprise, the trainers stayed out there with the orcas answering a few people’s questions and having them do some extra tricks.